acwwat/terraform-aws-security-group-csv-example/README.md

 # terraform-aws-security-group-csv-example

-Example of a CSV-based solution to dynamically deploy AWS security groups in Terraform
+This repository contains the Terraform configuration for the blog post [Building a CSV-based solution to dynamically provision AWS security groups in Terraform](https://blog.avangards.io/building-a-csv-based-solution-to-dynamically-provision-aws-security-groups-in-terraform).